geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 ##### **Geohot** [[00:43:23](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2603)]
 Yeah, I mean, it'd be cool if it was like a hierarchy, like you have get program at the top and then here are the 10 rewrites that went into the program.
 And then when you click on the rewrite, it actually jumps to that rewrite in the thing.
 But it's really good already how I can click and it goes to the thing.
 This is a place where tinygrad is way ahead of everybody.

 Like, imagine seeing this for LLBF.
 Sorry, but let me see.
 But yeah, so I'd like to see underneath these get programs, I'd like to see it showing me all the different rewrites that happen.
 I also see like a get program taking 647 milliseconds.
 Is it really?
 That's crazy.
 I wonder what rewrites are taking so long.
 You know, this is very exciting.
-Yeah, add the rewrites and then...
+Yeah, add the rewrites and then..

 Yeah, so I missed what you were saying about the, you have a paper that was talking about what the different types of parameters were.